Buyer Agency Agreement

 Exclusive vs. Non-Exclusive: What the Difference Actually Means

 An exclusive buyer agency agreement means you work with one agent.
-If you find a home on your own or through another source, your agent may still be owed compensation.
-A non-exclusive agreement lets you work with multiple agents, but it also means your agent has less incentive to prioritize you.
-In practice, most full-service buyer agents ask for exclusive agreements.
-That's not unreasonable.
-But you can often negotiate the duration down, limit the geographic area, or add a specific termination clause if you're not satisfied with service.
+If you find a home on your own or through another source, your agent may still be owed compensation depending on how the agreement is written.
+A non-exclusive agreement lets you work with multiple agents, but it also means your agent has less incentive to prioritize your search.

 Can You Get Out of a Buyer Agency Agreement

 This is where buyers get tripped up most.
-Many assume that because it's a contract, there's a standard cancellation window.
-They expect something like the three-day right to cancel on certain financial products.
-There isn't one.
+Many assume that because it’s a contract, there’s a standard cancellation window, like the three-day right to cancel on certain financial products.
+There isn’t one.
 No automatic cancellation right applies to buyer agency agreements.
-Once you sign, you're bound by the terms in the contract itself.
+Once you sign, you’re bound by the terms in the contract itself.

-That said, most agreements do include a termination clause.
-Some allow either party to cancel with written notice, often 5 to 10 days.
+That said, most agreements include a termination clause.
+Some allow either party to cancel with written notice, often 5 to 10 days out.
 Others require mutual agreement.
-A few tie termination to cause.
-That means you'd need to show the agent failed to meet their duties before you can exit.
+A few require you to show the agent failed to meet their duties before you can exit.
 Before you sign, find the termination section and read it.
-If it's vague, ask for a specific clause that lets you exit with written notice.
-Good agents won't resist this.
+If it’s vague, ask for a specific clause that lets you exit with written notice.
+Good agents won’t resist this.
 If an agent pushes back hard on basic termination language, that tells you something.

-One more scenario worth knowing: if you're under an exclusive agreement and you find a for-sale-by-owner (FSBO) home yourself, your agent may still be owed their compensation depending on how the agreement is written.
-Some agreements exclude FSBO properties if you identify them independently.
-Ask specifically about this before you sign.
+One more scenario worth knowing: if you’re under an exclusive agreement and you find a for-sale-by-owner (FSBO) home on your own, your agent may still be owed their compensation depending on how the agreement is written.
+Some agreements exclude FSBO properties you identify independently.
+Ask specifically about this before you sign, because the answer varies by contract.

 How This Connects to Your Mortgage

-Most articles about buyer agency agreements stop at the real estate side of the deal.
-But as a mortgage lender, we see how these agreements affect the financing side too.
-So here's what often gets missed.
+Most articles about buyer agency agreements stop at the real estate side.
+As a mortgage broker, we see what happens after you sign, and that’s where buyers often get surprised.

 “We see buyers get surprised at the closing table when the numbers don’t add up the way they expected.
 A lot of the time, it traces back to how the agent compensation was structured and how that interacted with seller credits.
 The buyer agency agreement set those terms weeks earlier, but nobody connected the dots until we were deep into underwriting.”

-This is why it helps to loop in your lender early, before you sign anything with your agent.
-Understanding what actually affects your mortgage approval includes knowing how the compensation structure in your buyer agreement may interact with your loan terms.
-It's a short conversation that can prevent a late-stage surprise.
+This is why it helps to loop in your lender before you sign anything with your agent.
+Understanding what lenders look at during your approval includes knowing how the compensation structure in your buyer agreement may interact with your loan terms.
+In our experience working with Colorado and Florida buyers, it’s a short conversation that prevents a lot of late-stage pressure.
+The buyer agency agreement isn’t just a real estate document.
+It’s a financial one.

 Signing Without Reading the Exclusivity Clause

-Many buyers skim past the exclusivity section because the agent presents the agreement as standard.
-But an exclusive agreement can lock you into working with one agent for up to a year.
-If things aren't working, getting out isn't always easy.
-Read this section before you sign.
+Many buyers skim past the exclusivity section because the agent presents the agreement as standard paperwork.
+But an exclusive agreement can lock you into working with one agent for up to a year, and getting out cleanly isn’t always easy if things aren’t working.

 Assuming a Cancellation Window Exists

-We see this one regularly.
+We see this regularly.
 Buyers sign a buyer agency agreement thinking they can cancel within a few days if they change their mind.
-There's no automatic right to cancel.
-The only way out is through the termination clause in the contract itself.
-If that clause is vague or one-sided, you could be stuck.
+There’s no automatic right to cancel.
+The only way out is through the termination clause in the contract itself, and if that clause is vague or one-sided, you could be stuck.

-The compensation terms in a buyer agency agreement aren't separate from the mortgage.
-If that compensation flows through seller concessions, it affects your loan's seller contribution limits.
-Talk to your lender about how the two connect before your agent starts negotiating on your behalf.
+The compensation terms in your buyer agency agreement aren’t separate from your mortgage.
+If that compensation flows through seller concessions, it affects your loan’s seller contribution limits.
+Talk to your lender about how the two interact before your agent starts negotiating on your behalf.

-Questions to Ask Your Agent Before You Sign
+Questions to Ask Your Agent and Lender Before You Sign

 - Can we start with a shorter agreement term (30 to 60 days) before committing to a full year?